LOctavio/web-scraper/README.md

   - If you want to see another patch, write 'yes' inside the terminal

-  -If you want to finish the program just write 'no' inside the terminal
+  - If you want to finish the program just write 'no' inside the terminal

 ## Built With